 It wasn’t until relatively recently, perhaps in the last year, that I decided to take action and learn more about how I could clear up my skin.
 I consulted with a local dermatologist, of whom I still see, in order to know more about how to treat my sensitive, acne prone skin.

-Later in the blog post, I will share with you my generalized nighttime skincare regimen, but for the moment, I would like to discuss with you the toll that my physical and mental states took on my skin care journey, and how I have learned to overcome them.
+I would like to discuss with you the toll that my physical and mental states took on my skin care journey, and how I have learned to overcome them.

 As I stated before, my skin became very blemished.
 I had dark spots all over, especially on my forehead.
 When putting on foundation, I would have to heavily conceal or apply more foundation in order to get the coverage that I was aiming for.
 I became obsessed with covering every imperfection.
 Now, it’s gotten much much better, but I still have remnants of dark spots on my face.
 I became very self-conscious when I’d go somewhere without makeup.
 It didn’t make me feel good at all.
 Presently, I am still learning to deal with this issue.
 The products that I use now for my skin cause it to be less irritated and therefore a bit more low maintenance.
 They aid in fading my dark spots and preventing active pimples from forming.
 I have much more confidence than I did years before, but am continuing to love my skin despite its many imperfections.